 Seborrhoeic keratoses are not cancerous and they have virtually no risk of progressing to skin cancer so there is no medical necessity for these to be removed.
 However, seborrhoeic keratosis can be unsightly or get itchy or sore.
 A very dark seborrhoeic keratosis can have similar characteristics so melanoma skin cancer, so it is important that you get any pigmented lesion that you are worried about checked by an expert.

-We believe in providing most effective and cosmetically acceptable treatments for skin conditions.
+We believe in providing the most effective and cosmetically acceptable treatments for skin conditions.
 For seborrhoeic keratoses, we offer laser treatment which gives the best cosmetic outcome and is most effective.

 If you would like to speak to us, fill in the enquiry form and we will be in touch, or call us on 0161 509 1294.

 At Everything Skin Clinic™, we have a team of highly trained Consultant dermatologists, who have completed specialist training in Dermatology and are on the specialist register of the General Medical Council.
 All our consultants hold substantive contracts with the best Dermatology centres in leading NHS hospitals.
 Therefore, you can be certain of the highest quality private care.